 Solid and Engineered Wooden Flooring

 Laminate flooring is great for insulation and can feel warm underfoot.
+Due to these qualities, laminate flooring is one of the best winter flooring options.
+This is especially true in homes that experience extreme temperature changes.
 It is impervious to dry air and moisture and doesn’t expand or contract under hot or cold air temperatures.
 It also has a springy effect.

 Luxury Vinyl Flooring

-Vinyl is also a warm flooring option and easy to clean to boot.
+Luxury vinyl plank is also a warm flooring option and easy to clean to boot.
 Laminate is very stylish when laid in strips that resemble wood and tiles, and some have a textured finish.
 As with carpets, an underfelt or sprung foam layer is usually laid under the vinyl.
+Luxury vinyl plank (LVP) flooring is popular in living rooms, as well as bedrooms due to its durability, sound absorption, and warmness.

 Cork is a surprisingly durable, eco-friendly, moisture resistant, and comfortable flooring to walk on when correctly sealed.
 It can also be color-stained.
 It comes in rolls and tiles and is relatively simple to install.